snowplow/snowbridge/README.md

 1. `stdout`: Allows for easy debugging
 2. `kinesis`: Replicates to an Amazon Kinesis Stream
 3. `pubsub`: Replicates to a GCP PubSub Topic
+4. `sqs`: Replicates to an Amazon SQS Queue

 All configuration for this application is done via Environment variables.
 There are no config files.
 Depending on the `TARGET` you define you will need to populate the associated variables - for example to send to Kinesis you need to fill out the `KINESIS_` variables.